RealityCards/RealityCards-Contracts/README.md

 ## What is going on behind the scenes?

 The relevant market is created on Augur prior to the contract being created.
-The Harber contract will passed the market's address in the constructor function.
+The Harber contract is passed the market's address in the constructor function.

 Whenver rent is paid (in DAI) the contract immediately uses the DAI to purchase complete sets on Augur.
 When the relevant market has resolved (i.e. to continue the above example, when the Premier League has finished, and the Aguur market has completed its resolution process) the Harber contract will ask Augur who won.
 Once it knows the winner, the complete sets are sold, and the funds are paid out.